Peripheral Nerve Stimulation -- The Reed Procedure®

 Trial Stimulator --- The Ability to Test the Procedure Prior to Having It

-We have a short three to seven day, non-invasive test available to determine if the Reed Procedure® will work prior to having the permanent stimulator implanted.
-We believe this option is unique to our treatment and sets the occipiital nerve stimulation and peripheral nerve stimulation, including the Reed Procedure®, apart from other migraine relief options.
+We have a short, three to seven day, non-invasive test available to determine if the Reed Procedure® will work prior to having the permanent stimulator implanted.
+We believe this option is unique to our treatment and sets the occipital nerve stimulation and peripheral nerve stimulation, including the Reed Procedure®, apart from other migraine relief options.

 Pioneer in the Field